MuhammadFarag/hello-go/README.md

 #### Panic and recover

 How about throwing an exception?
 Go give us that in the form of `panic` which will halt the execution of a program an exit.
-It also give us a mechanism to recover from `panic`, that is a panic in let's say a function we are consuming will not result in halting the program and give us some means to handle the panic (read exception) which is `recover`.
+It also gives us a mechanism to recover from `panic`, that is a panic in let's say a function we are consuming will not result in halting the program and give us some means to handle the panic (read exception) which is `recover`.
 One can think of `panic` as a `throw` statement in other programs and `recover` as a `catch` in other programs.

 ```go
 func main() {